 - Every day at John Carroll, we begin and end the school day with prayer.

-- Students have the opportunity to attend an all-school Mass every Thursday
+- Students attend Mass every Thursday.

 - Each January, John Carroll takes a group of students to Washington, D.C. for the March for Life.

-- The Class of 2016 was awarded over $12.3 million in academic scholarships and grants.
+- The Class of 2018 was awarded over $11 million in academic scholarships and grants.

 - Average class size is 16/1.

-- Academic Placement – Academic, College Prep, Honors.
+- Academic Placement – Academic, College Prep, Honors

 - John Carroll is respected for its fall drama production, spring musical, Marching Band, Honors Chorus, Chamber Choir, Men’s and Women’s Choir, and jazz band.

-- New Mac computers throughout the Library.
+- Mac lab in the Library.